surister/cratedb-guide/docs/domain/industrial/index.md

 unstructured features, different data sampling rates, and how these attributes influence data storage, retention, and integration.

-Learn how to use CrateDB in long-term storage and analytics scenarios for industrial / IIoT / Industry 4.0 application scenarios within engineering, manufacturing, production, and logistics, as well as other operational domains, or within similar environments where billions of data
+Learn how to use CrateDB in long term storage and analytics scenarios for industrial / IIoT / Industry 4.0 application scenarios within engineering, manufacturing, production, and logistics, as well as other operational domains, or within similar environments where billions of data